-College Kingsborough Course Number HIS 53 Course Title Russian History Department(s) History, Philosophy and Political Science Discipline History Subject Area A. World Cultures and Global Issues Enter one Subject Area from the attached list.
-Credits 3 Contact Hours 3 Pre-requisites None Catalogue Description This course is designed to acquaint the students with history of the multinational Russian Empire and the Soviet Union.
-Considerable attention will be paid to Russian expansion in Asia.
-The role of the non-Russian nationalities and ethnic groups in shaping Russian and Soviet politics, culture and society will be stressed.
-By utilizing the comparative approach, the course will help to sharpen the students' understanding of contemporary social, political and economic problems in the global age.
-It will also enhance the student's appreciation of tradition and custom in different cultures.
-The broad objective of the course is to expand the students' understanding of the role of continuity and change in world civilizations and to sharpen their analytical thinking by examining original sources.
-Syllabus Syllabus attached.
-Syllabus must be included with submission, 5 pages max Waivers for 4-credit Math and Science Courses All Common Core courses must be 3 credits and 3 hours.
-Waivers for 4-credit courses will only be accepted in the required areas of Mathematical and Quantitative Reasoning and Life and Physical Sciences.
-Such waivers will only be approved after a sufficient number of 3-credit/3-hour math and science courses are approved for these areas.
-If you would like to request a waiver please check here: Waiver requested If waiver requested: Please provide a brief explanation for why the course will be 4 credits.
+College Kingsborougn Course Number HIS 63 Course Title History of Religion Department(s) History, Philosophy and Political Science Discipline Subject Area A. World Cultures and Global Issues Enter one Subject Area from the attached list.
+Credits 3 Contact Hours 3 Pre-requisites None Catalogue Description A survey of historical development of major religions of the world beginning with Mesopotamia, Egypt, India, China, Japan, Greece, Rome and ending with the major creeds of today: Judaism, Christianity and Islam.
+A comparative approach, focusing on the similarities and differences will be used.
+In some instances, such as Greece and Rome, references to philosophy, literature and political thought will be made.
+Syllabus Syllabus attached Syllabus must be included with submission, 5 pages max Waivers for 4-credit Math and Science Courses All Common Core courses must be 3 credits and 3 hours. burses will only be accepted in the required areas of Mathematical and Quantitative Reasoning and Life and Physical rs will only be approved after a sufficient number of 3-credit/3-hour math and science courses are approved for these areas.
+If you would like to request a waiver please check here: ☐ Waiver requested If waiver requested: Please provide a brief explanation for why the course will be 4 credits.
 If waiver requested: Please indicate whether this course will satisfy a major requirement, and if so, which major requirement(s) the course will fulfill.
-Indicate the status of this course being nominated: current course revision of current course a new course being proposed CUNY COMMON CORE Location Please check below the area of the Common Core for which the course is being submitted.
+Indicate the status of this course being nominated: Current course revision of current course a new course being proposed CUNY COMMON CORE Location

+Please check below the area of the Common Core for which the course is being submitted.
 (Select only one.)
-Required Flexible English Composition World Cultures and Global Issues Individual and Society Mathematical and Quantitative Reasoning US Experience in its Diversity Scientific World Life and Physical Sciences Creative Expression Scientific World

-Learning Outcomes In the left column explain the assignments and course attributes that will address the learning outcomes in the right column.
-Required Core (12 credits) A. English Composition: Six credits A course in this area must meet all the learning outcomes in the right column.
+Required English Composition Mathematical and Quantitative Reasoning Life and Physical Sciences Flexible World Cultures and Global Issues US Experience in its Diversity Creative Expression Learning Outcomes In the left column explain the assignments and course attributes that will address the learning outcomes in the right column.
+I. Required Core (12 credits) A. English Composition: Six credits A course in this area must meet all the learning outcomes in the rigi ht column.
 A student will: Read and listen critically and analytically, including identifying an argument's major assumptions and assertions and evaluating its supporting evidence.
-Write clearly and coherently in varied, academic formats (such as formal essays, • research papers, and reports) using standard English and appropriate technology to critique and improve one's own and others' texts.
-Demonstrate research skills using appropriate technology, including gathering, • evaluating, and synthesizing primary and secondary sources.
-Support a thesis with well-reasoned arguments, and communicate persuasively • across a variety of contexts, purposes, audiences, and media Formulate original ideas and relate them to the ideas of others by employing the ٠ conventions of ethical attribution and citation.

-B. Mathematical and Quantitative Reasoning: Three credits

-A course in this area must meet all the learning outcomes in the right column.
-A student will:

-Interpret and draw appropriate inferences from quantitative representations, such as formulas, graphs, or tables.
+Write clearly and coherently in varied, academic formats (such as formal essays, research papers, and reports) using standard English and appropriate technology to critique and improve one's own and others' texts.
+Demonstrate research skills using appropriate technology, including gathering, evaluating, and synthesizing primary and secondary sources.
+Support a thesis with well-reasoned arguments, and communicate persuasively across a variety of contexts, purposes, audiences, and media.
+Formulate original ideas and relate them to the ideas of others by employing the conventions of ethical attribution and citation.
+B. Mathematical and Quantitative Reasoning: Three credits A course in this area must meet all the learning outcomes in the right column.
+A student will: Interpret and draw appropriate inferences from quantitative representations, such as formulas, graphs, or tables.
 Use algebraic, numerical, graphical, or statistical methods to draw accurate conclusions and solve mathematical problems.
 Represent quantitative problems expressed in natural language in a suitable mathematical format.
 Effectively communicate quantitative analysis or solutions to mathematical problems in written or oral form.
 Evaluate solutions to problems for reasonableness using a variety of means, including informed estimation.
 Apply mathematical methods to problems in other fields of study.